Excise Tax Computation In Washington

 How is Excise Tax Calculated in Washington?

-In Washington, the excise tax is calculated depending on the sale price of the property.
+In Washington, the excise tax is calculated depending on the property’s sale price.
 The Washington State Department of Revenue determines excise tax rates and provides tax codes for calculating the tax.
 When you sell a property, you must pay this tax.
-The amount you pay is determined by factors such as property type and sale price.
+The amount you pay is determined by property type and sale price.

-- Calculation Method: To find out how much tax you owe, multiply the sale price by the tax rate for that sale.
+• Calculation Method: To determine how much tax you owe, multiply the sale price by the tax rate for that sale.

 Knowing the excise tax rates helps you calculate the right tax when selling a property in Washington.